theonlyladybug/saev/logbook.md

 Time to figure out why.
 It was an indexing issue.
 It's fixed now.
+I fixed this bug.

+What's the priority?

+1. Qualitatively an SAE trained on the CLS token using DinoV2 and a CLIP model.
+2. Apply some specific hand-crafted evaluations to measure "abstract" features in DINOv2 space.

+I want to uncover interesting patterns in DINOv2 features.
+Does it also have superposition?
+Or is it only due to language?

+Also, how do we evaluate patch-level features qualitatively?
+Should we look at images that have maximal patches?
+Or is a mean a better use?
+Can I highlight individual patches?

 Now I want to pick out images that have patches that maximize individual SAE features.
 So I need to look at every patch, then refer back to the original image index and patch index, then save these values.